 Building an AI-powered product development team

-To successfully incorporate AI into product development, it is essential for companies to build a team that understands AI and software development.
-This means determining what kind of skills and knowledge are needed to work with AI and making sure people on the team have what they need.
+To successfully incorporate AI into product development, companies should build a team that understands AI and software development.
+They should also be aware of the necessary skills and knowledge required for AI work, ensuring that the team possesses all the prerequisites.

 Identify the right AI talents and skills